bootique/bootique/UPGRADE.md

 If you are using delete with condition anywhere in tests (`table.delete().and(..)` or `table.delete().or(..)`), you will get a compilation error.
 Change those calls to `table.delete().where(..)` to fix it.

+* [bootique-jdbc #107](https://github.com/bootique/bootique-jdbc/issues/107): Table API related to SELECT queries got reworked.
+If you receive compilation errors in tests either because `Table.selectColumns` signature is different, or `Table.get*` or `Table.select*` methods are missing, consider replacing your code with either the new select API (`Table.selectColumns(..)`) or a matcher (`Table.get*` are an indicator that you likely need a matcher to compare values in DB instead of selecting them in Java).

 ## 2.0.M1